TEST CONTENT CHANGES

 -Site visits in Washington DC

 The course is delivered in a workshop setting facilitated by seasoned professional facilitators with practical experience in legislative matters.
 Participants will have the opportunity to interact and share experiences with their counterparts in Washington DC.
 Field trips to some relevant places in Washington DC will be conducted.
 Participants may have up to 5 different facilitators in this course.
-Active participation is required and key to the success of the workshops.
+Active participation is required and the key to the success of the workshops.
 Other methods used in this course include case studies and problem-solving exercises.
 No tests or examinations will be taken by participants in this course but an assessment of participant’s performance will be measured through effective class participation, group presentation, group project, and class attendance.
-This course combines presentations, lectures, class discussions, group presentation, and problem-solving exercises.
+This course combines presentations, lectures, class discussions, group presentations, and problem-solving exercises.

 What Participants Will Gain at the End of the Course

 At the end of the training, participants will be able to:

 -Operate more efficiently the management of legislative technical business

 -Be able to build and draw upon their skills when engaging in the learning of the legislative process